 I've always enjoyed writing about how policies are impacting people and giving a human narrative to my stories.
 At E&E News, I cover daily news updates and longer features that look at how countries are, or are not, living up to their pledges to tackle climate change.
 I also focus on how a lack of equity and attention to the needs of the most vulnerable communities could have long-lasting impacts.

 While at The Wall Street Journal, I wrote about rising fears of discrimination among the ethnic Chinese minority, an official backlash against the LGBTQ+ community, efforts by intrepid fire chasers to curb fatal forest blazes and the struggles facing female migrant workers.
 In the fall of 2017, I traveled to Guatemala through a fellowship with the International Reporting Project to document how women were responding to issues related to climate change.

 After returning Stateside, I freelanced briefly for a small newspaper in Rappahannock, Virginia, a rural county struggling to conserve its natural setting while also achieving economic sustainability.

 Ohio born and bred, I’m a runner, a lover of Bluegrass and vegetables.

 Read more about my work on people, politics and religion or climate and energy.
-For more personal insights on what it's like to return to an America adjusting to the Trump administration, check out my blog.
+For personal insights on what it was like to return to an America adjusting to the Trump administration, check out my blog.